Choosing the right business structure will have a huge impact on the financial health of your business.

 While the wrong structure could leave you vulnerable to lawsuits or leave you with a large tax debt—the right structure will protect your assets and ensure steady growth.

-For small business owners, the choice between an LLC, LLP, or sole proprietorship can be confusing at best.
-To help you out, we’ve created an easy-to-digest comparison of the three major types of small business structures, how they affect your tax liability, and the pros and cons of each type.
+For small business owners, the choice between Sole Proprietorship vs. LLC vs. LLP can be confusing at best.
+To help you out, we will compare LLC and LLP, the benefits of LLC vs sole proprietorship, the difference between LLC and LLP, how each type can affect your tax liability, and the pros and cons of each type.

 What is a sole proprietorship?

 A sole proprietorship means that you are an individual, independent contractor who is in business for and with yourself; the term “solopreneur” perfectly embodies this business structure.
 Sole proprietorships are the most popular business structure in the United States.

 What are the advantages of a sole proprietorship?

 A sole proprietorship is easy to form and cost-effective.
 This business structure allows you to hit the ground running—all you need to start your business is, well, some business!
 When your first customer makes that first purchase, a sole proprietorship is born.
 As long as you have any required certifications and licenses for your particular industry, you don’t even have to make any special tax considerations for your business until it’s time to file.

 What are the disadvantages of a sole proprietorship?

 As a sole proprietorship, all of the costs and risks associated with your business are yours, and yours alone.
 Since you and your business are one entity, you are personally liable for any and all debts or legal action brought against your company, and your personal assets, such as your car, house, and bank accounts, are at risk.

 What is a LLC?